Iain Dale 7pm - 10pm

-Met Police Have Thwarted FIVE Terror Attacks In Last Few Weeks
+Met Police Have Thwarted FIVE Terror Attacks - Some Just Minutes Before

 The Met Police have thwarted five terror attacks in the last few months - some of them just minutes from happening.